Uberspace/lab/source/guide_gitea.rst

 Point your browser to your gitea URL and finish the installation.

-.. note:: Gitea prevents you from logging in with private keys if you don't use the built-in ssh server.
-Login via password still works as expected.
+.. note:: Using the same public key for Gitea and your Uberspace will prevent you from logging in with this key via SSH.
+Login via password still works as expected, you can use the Dashboard_ to manage your keys.

 Updates
 =======